Forum Replies Created

 Heidi G

-I wanted to check in and see how you are doing.
-Any thoughts about what I shared?
-Any new developments?
-Any new questions?
+I just wanted to check in.
+Any thoughts or feelings about what I said?
+Any new developments??

 Heidi